Companies in many industries can employ stochastic OR to improve

 middle break and another one near the end of the class.

-final exam.
-We will do a term project near the end of the semester.
+There is no final exam.
+We will do a term project near the end of

 Term Project is about the use of Monte Carlo simulation.